The Gemological Institute of America (GIA) grades the cut of a diamond as either;

 Even though the new criteria are more complex, a few of the changes can be seen.
 Very thin girdles no longer qualify in the top grade.
 Culet sizes are now more limited as well.

 Twelve criteria need to be determined to complete a cut grade.
 Only a couple are new, Star and Lower Half percentages, but several of the others need to be measured to closer tolerances than before.
-For details on how to grade a gem with the new method, IGS members can go to Cut Grading Diamonds, Part II.
+For details on how to grade a gem with the new method, IGS members can go to Cut Grading Diamonds.

-The information needed to create new reports has been collected since January 1, 2005.
-Most diamonds graded during this period will not need to be sent it for reexamination.
-For those stones graded after August 1, 2005 there will be no fee.
-For diamonds graded between January 1, 2005 and July 31, 2005 there will be a nominal fee for a new grading report.
+The information needed to create new reports has been collected by GIA since January 1, 2005.
+Most diamonds graded after this date will not need to be sent it for re-examination.
 Note that some diamonds may need to be returned to obtain updated measurement information.

 In addition, a service to update the grading information to include a cut grade for reports will be provided for those stone graded before January 1, 2005.